A Partially Separable Model for Dynamic Valued Networks: Likelihood-Based Inference

-Recall that ERGM fitting is driven by the difference between observed and expected network statistics.
-Instead of the difference between $\sum_{t=2}^T \bm{\mu}_{t}$ and $\sum_{t=2}^T g(\bm{y}^{t}|\bm{y}^{t-1})$, we learn the parameter based on the difference between $\sum_{t=2}^T \bm{\mu}_{t}$ and the pseudo-observation $\hat{\bm{\xi}}(\bm{y})$ in each learning iteration to limit the amount of parameter update.
-Thus, we sequentially update the parameter in the direction of the MLE, while maintaining that the approximated log-likelihood ratio $\hat{r}_s(\bm{\eta},\bm{\eta}_0)$ estimated by MCMC samples is reasonably accurate within each learning iteration.
-Combining the normality approximation and partial stepping, the closed-form solution for the maximizer of the approximated log-likelihood ratio at a specific learning iteration is
+Thus, we sequentially update the parameter in the direction of the MLE, while maintaining the approximated log-likelihood ratio $\hat{r}_s(\bm{\eta},\bm{\eta}_0)$ estimated by MCMC samples is reasonably accurate.
+The closed-form solution for the maximizer of the approximated log-likelihood ratio at a specific learning iteration is

+Once an initial configuration is obtained from maximizing the approximated log-likelihood ratio, we proceed to the Newton-Raphson method to further update the parameter near its convergence.
+In this two-phase fusion where each component performs its designated task, both procedures require shorter learning iterations and undertake smaller computational burdens than only on their own.